psgframe.png

 This was a significant challenge.
 Japan's talent pool is notoriously small for bilingual professionals, even smaller for those specializing in the niche field of international sports management, and minuscule for someone willing to take such a role without some kind of entity and support on the ground.
 Needless to say, finding someone with the right combination of language skills, industry experience, cultural sensitivity, and risk appetite was a tall order.

-Our Approach.
+The Approach.

 The Outcome.